jameslao/Geometry/README.md

 ![](GeoGebraExport.png)

+The handling of image size in GeoGebra is pretty peculiar.
+The graphic elements always uses absolute coordinates in .asy, but the size of the imge is related to the zooming on the screen.
+To make sure the output is consistent, modify the `size(xxxx cm);` in the generated code to `size(6cm);`

-With the .asy file, it is converted into PDF and SVG with Asymptote:
+With the .asy file ready, we can convert it into PDF and SVG with Asymptote:

     asy -f pdf fig1.asy
     asy -f svg fig1.asy

-Et voilà．You can insert the svg file into the notebook.
+Et voilà．You can insert the .svg file into the notebook.